Sarah Keyworth

-Sarah Keyworth (born 6 April 1993) is an English stand-up comedian who began a career in comedy in 2012, eventually going full-time in 2018 after being nominated for Best Newcomer at the Edinburgh Comedy Awards.
+Sarah Keyworth (born 6 April 1993) is an English stand-up comedian.
+They (Note: Keyworth is non-binary and uses they/them, she/her and he/him pronouns.
+This article uses they/them for consistency) began a career in comedy in 2012, eventually going full-time in 2018 after being nominated for Best Newcomer at the Edinburgh Comedy Awards.
 Keyworth has appeared on television comedy shows such as Roast Battle, The Now Show, The Dog Ate My Homework, Mock the Week, 8 Out of 10 Cats, and 8 Out of 10 Cats Does Countdown.

 Early life

-Keyworth was born in Nottingham in 1993 and used to create shows with their brother when they were children.
+Keyworth was born on 6 April 1993 and used to create shows with their brother when they were children.

 From 2011 to 2014, Keyworth studied drama at De Montfort University in Leicester and was active in the university's comedy club, citing Jennifer Saunders as their favourite comedian.
 Keyworth later got a marketing internship at the London Academy of Music and Dramatic Art (LAMDA) and worked as a nanny.

 Career

 Keyworth emerged as a runner-up at the 2015 Funny Women and their first show, Dark Horse, was nominated for best newcomer at the 2018 Edinburgh Comedy Awards.

 They were named Newcomer of the Year at the 2019 Chortle Awards.
 Their second show, Pacific, debuted in 2019.
 An exploration of gender and roles in relationships, Veronica Lee in The Arts Desk described it as a "nicely paced, sharply written and well delivered hour with some great gags".